 Telemetry Changes for Generation and Controllable Load Resources

-Currently, the QSE representing the Generation Resources or Controllable Load Resource sends every 2 seconds, for each Resource, their respective AS Responsibility (Reg-Up, Reg-Down, RRS, Non-Spin) and corresponding applicable AS Schedule (RRS and Non-Spin).
+Currently, the QSE representing the Generation Resources or Controllable Load Resource sends to ERCOT every 2 seconds, for each Resource, their respective AS Responsibility (Reg-Up, Reg-Down, RRS, Non-Spin) and corresponding applicable AS Schedule (RRS and Non-Spin).

 Under RT Co-Optimization, the telemetry for AS responsibility and schedule are not required.
 The Resource specific AS Offers can be updated at any point in time (or a Real-Time mechanism for the QSE to inform ERCOT the inability of a specific Resource in providing specific AS type) and will represent the willingness of the QSE representing the Resource to sell capacity for AS in the upcoming next RT Market.